K?d: 2016: Popular remixes

 Cybulski released a remix of "4AM" by Huntar on August 22, 2016.
-On September 15, he released the single “Birth of the Universe”.
-He released another single, "Forgotten" on October 6, 2016.
+On September 15, he released the single "Birth of the Universe".
+He released another single, "Forgotten" on October 6, 2016, which marked the start of his side project glitch boy.

 On October 26, 2016, Cybulski released the single "Mortem".
-Later, on November 7, Cybulski released a remix of "Sad Machine" by Porter Robinson.
-Two months later, on December 13, Cybulski released a remix of "It's All On U" by Illenium.
+The following month, Cybulski released a remix of "Sad Machine" by Porter Robinson on the 7th, and a remix of "We Are Your Friends" by Justice vs. Simian on the 29th.
+Two weeks later, on December 13, Cybulski released a remix of "It's All On U" by Illenium (featuring Liam O'Donnell).
+The track was featured on Illenium's remix package for Ashes alongside remixes from Dabin, We Are Fury, Mr FijiWiji, Just A Gent, Kill Paris, William Black, Crystal Skies, T-Mass, LZRD, it's different, and Hazey Eyes.